 Anderson has long taken a leadership role in several forestry organizations, especially the Society of American Foresters, for whom he has served as a member of several of key committees at both the national and local level.
 He is the recipient of numerous local and national awards, including being named a SAF Fellow in 2013, that organization's highest honor.
 He has completed many leadership training courses, and is a Certified Association Executive.
-He maintains professional memberships in such organizations as the American Forestry Association, the Society of Environmental Journalists, the Soil and Water Conservation Society, and the International Society of Tropical Foresters.
-4
+He maintains professional memberships in such organizations as the American Forests, the Society of Environmental Journalists, the Soil and Water Conservation Society, and the International Society of Tropical Foresters.4

 1 "Founding Director Interviewed: Rodney C. Loehr Remembers FHS Beginnings," The Cruiser 13:4 (Winter 1990): 1; Harold K. Steen, "The Forest History Society and Its History" (unpublished manuscript, Forest History Society Archives, 1996); Directory of American Scholars, seventh edition, Volume 1: History (New York: R. R. Bowker, 1978), 417.